Tag: Alex Cunningham

 The below Parliamentary question was asked by Alex Cunningham on 2016-03-22.

-To ask the Secretary of State for the Home Department, what the current average waiting time is for the completion of pre-employment checks by the Disclosure and Barring Service; and if she will make a statement.
+To ask the Secretary of State for Work and Pensions, what the average waiting time is for the Independent Case Examiner to review accepted cases; and if he will make a statement.

 • Alex Cunningham – 2016 Parliamentary Question to the Department for Energy and Climate Change